frederic-perez/AmE-dictionary/data/dictionary.md

 __despoiling__
 __despondency__
 __despondent__ _adj_ :six: Feeling or showing profound hopelessness, dejection, discouragement, or gloom. _Syn_ heartsick
+__despotism__ _n_ Rule by or as if by a despot; absolute power or authority. _Syn_ authoritarianism, Caesarism, dictatorship, monocracy, one-man rule, totalitarianism, tyranny, absolutism
 __destigmatize__ _v_
 __destitute__ _adj_ :two::astonished: In great need of food, shelter etc. _They were left destitute when he died._ :es: indigente
 __desultory__ _adj_ :two: __1__ Lacking in consistency, method, purpose, or visible order; disconnected: _desultory conversation._ __2__ Digressing from or unconnected with the main subject: _a desultory remark._